aavmurphy/perl-7-ready/README.md

 Gotchas:
 * use open is universal, its a per (all files/packages) thing, have it in 1 package, then its everywhere.

-# use strict; use warnings;
+# Enforced Pragmas: use strict; use warnings;

 Hopefully not contraversial.
 This script just makes sure these 2 pragmas are there.

-# preamble
+# Optional: insert a preamble (comments at the start)

 This is an extra, a series of comments at the start of each file, e.g. `# (c) you, your website, your email`

-# some extras
+# Optional: fix windows line endings

 While editing every file...
-Fix line endings (remove \m chars) - comment this out of the code if you don't want it
+Fix line endings (remove \r (^M) chars) - comment this out of the code if you don't want it

 # See